Vaughan Gething: Government crisis and resignation

 During the inquiry into the COVID-19 pandemic response, Gething stated that he had not deliberately deleted any messages from his phone.
 On 7 May, Nation.Cymru obtained text messages from Gething in a Welsh Government group chat, in which he said "I'm deleting the messages in this group.
 They can be captured in an FOI [Freedom of Information request] and I think we are all in the right place on the choice being made."
 Gething denied allegations of perjury put to him by Rhun ap Iorwerth in First Minister's Questions the same day, describing the allegations as 'obnoxious'.
 A few days later, he removed Hannah Blythyn from her role as Minister for Social Partnership, alleging that she was the leak of the text messages.
 She denied this.
 Blythyn was replaced by Sarah Murphy on 17 May.

 On 17 May, Plaid Cymru withdrew from the co-operation agreement with Welsh Labour.
 On 5 June, after just 78 days as First Minister, Gething faced a non-binding vote of no-confidence in him as First Minister, tabled by the Welsh Conservatives, in which he lost by a margin of 29 votes to 27.
 Gething at first refused to resign but did so on 16 July, an hour after ministers Mick Antoniw, Julie James, Lesley Griffiths and Jeremy Miles stepped down from their posts.
 His resignation took formal effect on 5 August, and he was succeeded by Eluned Morgan, Baroness Morgan of Ely, who had won the Welsh Labour leadership election the previous month.
 In the period between 16 July and 5 August he exercised the functions of the Counsel General for Wales, according to a Welsh Government press release, alongside the role of First Minister.

+Post-premiership (2024-present)

+On 7 September 2024, Gething announced that he would not be seeking re-election to the Senedd in the next Senedd election.

+In December 2025, it was reported that Keir Starmer intended to nominate Gething for a peerage as part of a group of 24 new Labour peers in the House of Lords.
+Covid-19 Bereaved Families for Justice Wales condemned the move as "deeply distressing", and it was met with similar outrage within Welsh Labour itself.
+Following this controversy, Gething was excluded from the list of appointees announced on 10 December.
+However, on 10 April 2026, sources within Labour revealed to Nation.Cymru that Starmer still intended to nominate Gething, but no announcement would be made until after the 2026 Senedd election for fear of further damaging Welsh Labour's chances.

+In 2026, Gething joined N3XUS as a non-executive director.
+N3XUS is a technology company focused on artificial intelligence, sustainability infrastructure, and enterprise digital transformation.